esciencecenter-digital-skills/software-support-essentials/CONTRIBUTING.md

 The videos will be about 4-5 minutes long, will be shot at the center by our Communications team, and edited by a professional.
 The time investment for a video is approximately 3 hours, including interview preparation, recording, and shooting some B-roll footage.

-## Directory structure and content tagging
+## Directory structure and content tags

 All content lives in the `static/stories` directory.